Never underestimate the importance of personality…

 - Don’t be too neutral – Part of answering honestly is not being afraid to say something wrong.
 Many candidates choose to play it safe with certain questions, and end up not helping their personalities stand out.

 - Don’t predict – Unfortunately, there is no way to predict what a recruiter really wants.
-Stay focussed on your own answers and motivations throughout, and don’t be tempted to say what you think a recruiter wants you to hear.
+Stay focused on your own answers and motivations throughout, and don’t be tempted to say what you think a recruiter wants you to hear.

 - Don’t panic – Psychometric tests won’t be enough to gain or lose you a job alone.
 They help inform an employer how you’d fit into the company, and build a profile of your personality.